Allow users to scan NFC tags without an app using background tag reading.

 On iPhones that support background tag reading, the system scans for and reads NFC data without requiring users to scan tags using an app.
 The system displays a pop-up notification each time it reads a new tag.
 After the user taps the notification, the system delivers the tag data to the appropriate app.
 If the iPhone is locked, the system prompts the user to unlock the phone before providing the tag data to the app.

-In order to avoid unintentional tag reading, the system reads tags in the background only when the user's iPhone is in use.
+To avoid unintentional tag reading, the system reads tags in the background only when the user’s iPhone is in use.
 Also, be aware there are times when the display is on and background tag reading is unavailable, such as if:

 The device has never been unlocked.